Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Introduction

-Thirdly, we consider the effect of a second contact, the detecting lead, which can be normal or ferromagnetic; in particular we find the relation between the spin accumulation in the SC and what would be seen in a non-local measurement of this accumulation performed using a FM lead.
-Such measurement can be performed by imposing the condition that the electric current through the detector probe is zero.
-We show that the spin-relaxation time can be obtained by examining the dependence of frequency of the measured non-local voltage.
-We focus on the importance of the effects of the non-linearity of the detection: a crucial observation to be made is that a frequency dependence for the time-averaged non-local measured voltage is conditioned by the existence of non-linearities in the system.
-Such non-linearities are automatic in a SC for not too small values of the spin accumulation due to the strong non-linear form of the BCS DOS.
-For a fully linear system the measured spin accumulation is independent of frequency, and the spin-relaxation time cannot be obtained from frequency-domain measurements.
-This prediction and a subsequent measurement of the relaxation time has been confirmed by a recent experiment \cite{quay2014}.
-Moreover we consider the effects of the possible spin accumulation in the detector.
-We also focus on the possibility of detecting the difference between a spin accumulation time and a spin relaxation time via applying an AC signal made of rectangular pulses.
+We also consider an applied AC bias and we focus on the time-dependence of the spin accumulation as well as on the possible information that can be obtained from the associated relevant time-scales and frequencies, in particular in what concerns the spin-relaxation time in the SC.
+Thus our most important result is that the spin-relaxation time can be obtained by examining the dependence of frequency of the measured non-local voltage; we note that such dependence is conditioned by the existence of non-linearities in the detector DOS, here taken to be BCS-like.
+Our results are qualitatively consistent with a recent experiment \cite{quay2014}.
+We also focus on the possibility of detecting the difference between a spin-accumulation time and a spin-relaxation time via applying an AC signal made of rectangular pulses.

 The paper is organized as follows.
 In Sec.
 II we present the theory of spin injection into a SC, and we write down the relation between the injection electric, charge, and spin current as a function of the applied voltage.
 In Sec.
 III we present the experimental setup, and we write down the semi-classical equations of motion for the spin.
 In Sec.
 IV we solve these equations for a DC bias, and in Sec.
 V we study sinusoidal and rectangular AC biases.
 We conclude in section VI.